 - Personal belongings: This covers clothes, sports equipment, electronics.
-Keep in mind if you have costly collectibles or very expensive clothes (such as furs) you’ll need more coverage.
+If you have costly collectibles or very expensive clothes (such as furs) you’ll need more coverage.

-- Liability insurance: Protects you against lawsuits from bodily injury or property damage, including from your pets.
+- Liability insurance: This protects you against lawsuits from bodily injury or property damage, including from your pets.